ISISComputingGroup/ibex_developers_manual/GUI_development/Getting_started/Building-the-GUI.md

 ### Eclipse IBEX Developer's Edition

-If you are working on the IBEX GUI please use the IBEX Eclipse editor, which is available, within ISIS, via a zip file at `\\isis\inst$\Kits$\CompGroup\ICP\Developer Tools`, simply unzip the the file to your chosen location for Eclipse and use the provided workspace.
+If you are working on the IBEX GUI please use the IBEX Eclipse editor, which is available, within ISIS, via a zip file at `\\isis\inst$\Kits$\CompGroup\ICP\Developer Tools`, simply unzip the the latest version folder to your chosen location for Eclipse and use the provided workspace.
 You can choose to download Eclipse directly from ​http://www.eclipse.org/downloads/packages/eclipse-rcp-and-rap-developers/mars1, but you will need to alter settings to get the correct defaults for formatting.

 ### Building